 - Unilever New Zealand

 - Microsoft Japan

 - Radioactive Public Relations

-Many companies are also running a trial of this system or intent to move to the four-day workweek system.
+Many companies are also running a trial of this system or intend to move to the four-day workweek system.

 Benefits of a four day work week

-Before going to a broad discussion of the advantages of four day work week, let’s see a statistic showing that 57% of people support to introduce 4 day work week in the UK and 71% of people will get happy in Britain.
+Before going to a broad discussion of the advantages of a four-day workweek, let’s see a statistic showing that 57% of people support introducing 4 day workweek in the UK and 71% of people will be happy in Britain.